linkneuro/linkneuro.github.io/_posts/2016-08-05-escape-prison.md

 ---
 layout: post
-title:  "Rule Over Self: Escape Prison"
+title:  "Escape Your Prison"
 categories: self
-tags:
+tags: syrus
 ---

 “Those who are unaware they are walking in darkness will never seek the light.”